MRC Max Perutz Award

 • if you’re in the picture, plain colours are best.
 Avoid bright colours and obvious branding

-How we assess your video
+How we assess your entry

 • content: explain clearly to the audience why the research matters